Riinkz/python-basics/README.md

 # python-basics
-Some beginner stuff for python
+Some beginner stuff for python.
+Just the basics